Alaba International Market

 Alaba international market is an electronics market located in Ojo, Lagos State, Nigeria.
 It is the largest electronics market in Nigeria.
 Apart from the sales of electronic products, the market also deals in the repair of home appliances.

-The market and its wide range of business activities gives opportunities to electronics and electrical engineers who specialized in the repair of faulty home appliances to transact businesses with dealers electronics.
+The market and its wide range of business activities give opportunities to electronics and electrical engineers who specialized in the repair of faulty home appliances to transact businesses with electronics dealers.

 The market is opened on a daily basis except on Sundays and public holidays.

-This daily business transactions and popularity has attracted new investors and electronics dealers across Africa thereby expanding the market size and population with significant effects on the economy of Lagos State.
+These daily business transactions and popularity have attracted new investors and electronics dealers across Africa, thereby expanding the market size and population with significant effects on the economy of Lagos State.

+In October 2022, violent clashes broke out at the market.